pstefanovic/grpc-load-balancing/README.md

 Discussion:

-1. Not acceptable, since weighted traffic routing will be needed which implies a smarter proxy then kube-proxy
+1. Not acceptable since weighted traffic routing will be needed, which implies a smarter proxy then kube-proxy
 2. Not acceptable
-3. Load balancing client->proxy implies a delay (keepAlive) and is interdependent with the client side code; load balancing proxy->server is based on dns which implies a delay in service discovery, it's not ideal) re-deployments of the proxy are tricky; potential latency increase due to too many node hops client@node1 -> proxy@node2 -> server@node3
+3. Load balancing client->proxy implies a delay (keepAlive) and is interdependent with the client-side code; load balancing proxy->server is based on DNS, which implies a delay in service discovery; it's not ideal) re-deployments of the proxy are tricky; potential latency increase due to too many node hops client@node1 -> proxy@node2 -> server@node3
-4. Optimal latency, optimal load balancing behaviour (although still relies on dns load balancing proxy->server) for the price of more complicated client deployment but arguably the sidecar could be transparently injected by the infra teams at the time of deployment.
+4. Optimal latency and optimal load balancing behavior (although still relies on DNS load balancing proxy->server) for the price of more complicated client deployment but arguably, the sidecar could be transparently injected by the infra teams at the time of deployment.

-   This option though is only viable alongside a properly integrated xDS control plane with improved setup that makes proxies transparent to the client applications running as the main container.
+   This option, though, is only viable alongside a properly integrated xDS control plane with an improved setup that makes proxies transparent to the client applications running as the main container.

 5. Still lots of development in progress - looks like a promising pick for the future

 ## TODO

 * [ ] service-mesh tryouts
-    * [ ] istio tryout with only client side proxy as a sidecar
+    * [ ] istio tryout with only client-side proxy as a sidecar
     * [ ] linkerd tryout ...